 This biography originally appeared in the book Spahn, Sain, and Teddy Ballgame: Boston's (almost) Perfect Baseball Summer of 1948, edited by Bill Nowlin and published by Rounder Books in 2008.

-Most of the information for this article was gleaned from many hours of conversation with Johnny Pesky, who gave unsparingly of his time as I worked on the book Mr. Red Sox: The Johnny Pesky Story published by Rounder Books in 2004.
-In addition to the newspapers cited in the text, I consulted Total Baseball (7th edition) for statistics, and the microfilmed records of the Boston Globe newspaper for the years of Pesky’s career.
+Most of the information for this article was gleaned from many hours of conversation with Johnny Pesky, who gave unsparingly of his time as I worked on the book Mr. Red Sox: The Johnny Pesky Story, published by Rounder Books in 2004, with a new edition published in 2012, In addition to the newspapers cited in the text, I consulted Total Baseball (7th edition) for statistics, and the microfilmed records of the Boston Globe newspaper for the years of Pesky’s career.
 Other information was provided by personal interviews with Ken Coleman, Bob Montgomery, and Vincent Paveskovich.

 - Listen to SABR's Oral History interview with Johnny Pesky from January 31, 1992.
 Part 1 is here, Part 2 is here.
 Interview by Pete Everett.